ozaslan/hbrick/docs/traversal_storage.md

 ### Why not search directly on `MazeLayout`?

 A maze bitmap records passable cells and implicit undirected adjacency.
 Reachability in hbrick is **directed**.
-Converting to CSR materializes explicit arcs under an orientation policy (`AcyclicEastSouth`, `BidirectionalAll`, `RandomAsymmetric`) and produces a representation that all downstream algorithms share — search, SCC, condensation, and closure building.
+Converting to CSR materializes explicit arcs under an orientation policy (`AcyclicEastSouth`, `BidirectionalAll`, `RandomAsymmetric`, `GradientFlow`) and produces a representation that all downstream algorithms share — search, SCC, condensation, and closure building.

 The conversion cost is paid once at preprocess time; every query then reuses compact adjacency.